 Osteoarthritis is a degenerative joint disease that causes the cartilage to become worn down.
-This condition can keep you from performing certain functions, although only a small number of cases keeps people from doing daily activities.
-This disease mainly attacks joint cartilage, which begins to lose mass, and almost always affects the hands, knees, hips and spine.
-Discover natural ways to eliminate symptoms of osteoarthritis below.
+This condition can keep you from performing certain functions, although in only a small number of cases it keeps people from carrying out their daily activities.
+This disease mainly attacks joint cartilage, which begins to lose mass.
+It almost always affects the hands, knees, hips and spine.
+Discover natural ways to reduce the symptoms of osteoarthritis below.

-Contrary to popular belief, osteoarthritis doesn’t only affect the elderly; any person can develop osteoarthritis, regardless of their age, although it certainly is more common among older people, and is more frequent in women and people with a genetic predisposition.
+Contrary to popular belief, osteoarthritis doesn’t only affect the elderly.
+Any person can develop osteoarthritis, regardless of their age, although it certainly is more common among older people.
+It is actually more frequent in women and people with a genetic predisposition.

 One of the most feared symptoms of osteoarthritis is pain, which first occurs when the patient makes a quick movement, causing the joints to contract.
 This pain usually wears off with rest, but as the osteoarthritis advances, it can become more intense and frequent.
-Patients suffering from osteoarthritis may also be unable to move around normally and tend to suffer from progressive deformation of the affected joint.
+Patients suffering from osteoarthritis may also be unable to move around normally.
+This is because of progressive deformation of the affected joint.

 How can I prevent osteoarthritis and pain at home?

 People with osteoarthritis absolutely must go to the doctor to get a correct diagnosis and appropriate treatment plan.
-However, there are also a few key things you can do at home to help alleviate the symptoms of osteoarthritis, although we do recommend pursuing these tips with medical supervision.
+However, there are also a few key things you can do at home to help alleviate the symptoms of osteoarthritis.
+We do, however, recommend pursuing these tips with medical supervision.

 Keep your body weight in balance

-Obesity is one of the causes of this illness; plus, it makes osteoarthritis progress more quickly.
+Obesity is one of the causes of this illness, and, added to that, it makes osteoarthritis progress more quickly.
 If you are obese or overweight while suffering from this disease, it is crucial that you start a diet to lose weight.
-You don’t necessarily have to follow a super strict diet or make yourself feel hungry all the time; a low-calorie diet should be enough.
+You don’t necessarily have to follow a super strict diet or make yourself feel hungry all the time.
+A low-calorie diet should be enough.

 Hot and cold therapy

-Generally, heat is more effective in treating the symptoms of osteoarthritis, although sometimes, cold can be even better.
+Generally, heat is more effective in treating the symptoms of osteoarthritis.
+However, there are cases where cold can be even better.
 To use this type of therapy, get a few hot towels and place them on the area where you are experiencing pain.
 This therapy will help to alleviate the pain and relax your muscles.
 If your osteoarthritic joint is swollen, you should apply towels soaked in cold water.

 If you are experiencing intense osteoarthritis pain, the best thing you can do is put your activities on hold and rest.
 We recommend alternating between periods of activity and periods of rest throughout the day.